dart-lang/site-www/src/codelabs/async-await/index.md

+The following example is a failing unit test that contains partially completed code snippets.
+Your task is to complete the example so that the test passes.
-The exercise below is created with partially completed code snippets as a failing unit test, and you will be writing code and make it pass.
-Verify your code by clicking the Run button.
+Verify your code by clicking the "Run" button.

 Add the following: